UN8ID/UN8ID/README.md

 - Format [N_COUNT_BITS](#section-2-component-2-n_count_bits-bit-104-111octet-13-8-bits1-bytes) to 1 byte in big-endian format and write it to the buffer.
 - Write a zero byte to the buffer ([RSV2](#section-2-component-3-rcv2-bit-112-119octet-14-8-bits1-bytes)).
-- Shift `U` 7 positions to the left, shift `G` 6 positions to the left, shift `S` 5 positions to the left and merge with the `VERSION` number using Bitwise-Oder ([U|G|S|VERSION](#section-2-component-3-ugs-version-bit-120-127octet-15-8-bits1-bytes)).
+- Shift `U` 7 positions to the left, shift `G` 6 positions to the left, shift `S` 5 positions to the left and merge with the `VERSION` number using bitwise OR ([U|G|S|VERSION](#section-2-component-3-ugs-version-bit-120-127octet-15-8-bits1-bytes)).
   Format the value in 1 byte in big-endian format and write it to the buffer.